One Sip at a Time a Journey from Silicon Valley to St Remy de Provence

 Tasting and buying the local olive oil, which is some of the best in the world.
 My favorite is Mas des Barres near Maussane.

-Watching the small planes and gliders take off and land at the aérodrome outside of St Remy.
+Watching the small planes and gliders take off and land at the aérodrome outside St Remy.
 Right next to it, nestled at the base of the Alpilles, is the Château Romanin winery, with excellent wines and a beautiful tasting room.

-The couple does speak French, now, although that was not the case when they first embarked upon their Franco-American lifestyle.
+The couple does speak French now, although that was not the case when they first embarked upon their Franco-American lifestyle.
 Enjoy Keith’s amusing post about learning a new language in his 50s here.

-After the divisive US election, in 2016, you might enjoy this post The Power of Cheese to Sway French Elections.
+After the divisive US election in 2016, you might enjoy this post, The Power of Cheese to Sway French Elections.
 The surprising high point of a UMP election rally.

 His opinion piece on the new French law “France and the “Right to Disconnect” was picked up by National Public Radio (listen here).

-Keith is now a regular Perfectly Provence contributor; we look forward to reading his articles on their continuing adventure “One Sip at a Time.”
+Keith is now a regular Perfectly Provence contributor; we look forward to reading his articles on their continuing adventure, “One Sip at a Time.”

 For more stories and information, please explore his website.